 \begin{lemma} Let $G$ be a connected linear algebraic group.
-For each integer $n\ge 2$ which is not a multiple of the characteristic of the ground field $\k$, every group homomorphism $\nu\colon G\to \Z/n\Z$ is trivial. \end{lemma} \begin{proof}As $G$ is is generated by its subtori and unipotent subgroups, we only need to show the result in the two cases where $G$ is isomorphic to $\G_m$ or $\G_a$.
+For each integer $n\ge 2$ that is not a multiple of the characteristic of the ground field $\k$, every $($abstract$)$ group homomorphism $\nu\colon G\to \Z/n\Z$ is trivial. \end{lemma} \begin{proof} As $G$ is generated by its subtori and unipotent subgroups, we only need to show the result in the two cases where $G$ is isomorphic to $\G_m$ or $\G_a$.

 Let $G \simeq \G_m$.
 As the base field is algebraically closed, for any $t \in G$ we can find $t' \in G$ such that ${t'}^n=t$.
 Then $\nu(t)=\nu(t'^n)=n\nu(t')=0$, and so $\nu$ is trivial.

 Let $G \simeq \G_a$.
 As $\car(\k)$ does not divide $n$, for any $u \in G$ we can find $u' \in G$ such that $nu'=u$.
 Then $\nu(u)=\nu(nu')=n\nu(u')=0$, and so $\nu$ is again trivial. \end{proof}